TL;DR

-Some designers treat modals like a necessary evil.
+Some designers treat modal dialogs like a necessary evil.
 Others banish them entirely.
 But the truth?
-Well, at Eleken we use them often as a part of SaaS products’ interfaces and we believe modals aren’t the problem — bad modal UX design is.
+At Eleken, we use UX modals regularly as part of SaaS product interfaces — and we believe modals aren't the problem.
+Bad modal UX design is.

 In this guide, we'll break down:

-- The biggest UX mistakes designers make
+- The biggest UX design mistakes designers make

 - Best practices for creating actually useful modals